This function will execute a SLiM script generated by the compile

 A data frame of times at which a given number of individuals should be remembered in the tree-sequence (see

-for a function that can generate the sampling schedule in the correct format).
-If missing, only individuals present at the end of the simulation will be recorded in the tree-sequence output file.- output
+schedule_samplingfor a function that can generate the sampling schedule in the correct format).
+If missing, only individuals present at the end of the simulation will be recorded in the final tree-sequence file.- ts

 Length of the burnin (in model's time units, i.e. years)